ProfessorStrenn/JavaCoreTemplate/readme.md

 3. Change the last Directory element from `JavaCoreTemplate` to the name of your project - e.g. `MMarciano_RockCountdown_F35`.
 4. Clone.
+5. When the cloning completes, right-click on the project name | Refactor | Rename.
+Set the module name to match the project name - e.g. `MMarciano_RockCountdown_F35`.

 # A SIMPLER JAVA